CMU-SAFARI/HBM-Read-Disturbance/README.md

 #### Running experiments

-**Reproducing figures from existing characterization data.** All experimental data presented in the paper is in `fast_forward_data` directory.
-We provide `create_figures.ipynb` Jupyter notebook that the evaluator can use to replot all figures from existing data.
+**Reproducing figures from existing characterization data.** All experimental data presented in the paper is in our [Zenodo repository](https://zenodo.org/records/10257930).
+Extract `all_data_dsn_ae.tar.bz2` into fast_forward_data directory.
+We provide `create_figures.ipynb` Jupyter notebook that the reader can use to replot all figures from existing data.

 **Running experiments on your HBM2 chip.**